-A: "No-fault" means that policyholders are entitled to receive PIP benefits immediately after an accident without regard to who was at fault for causing the accident.
+A: In a "no-fault" state like New Jersey, policyholders are entitled to receive PIP benefits immediately after an accident without regard to who was at fault for causing the accident.
 Thus, even if you are responsible for causing an automobile accident, you may be entitled to receive PIP benefits under your auto insurance policy.
-Of course, if you are responsible for causing an accident, you may not be able to sustain a separate personal injury claim against other driver(s) involved in the accident.
+Of course, if you are responsible for causing an accident, you may not be able to sustain a separate personal injury claim against the other driver(s) involved in the accident.

 Q: What does PIP Cover?